-Images of Mary in the stained glass that surrounds the labyrinth relate to it in meaningful ways..
-For instance, John and Odette Kelley-Laporte in Le Labyrinthe Déchiffré describe a relationship between the light entering the cathedral through the west central lancet window on the feast days of Mary (the Dormition on August 13, 1194 or the Asuumption on August 15th of that year) during the construction the church that determined the placement of the labyrinth and thus the geometry of the entire cathedral.
+Images of Mary in the stained glass that surrounds the labyrinth relate to it in meaningful ways.
+For instance, John and Odette Kelley-Laporte in Le Labyrinthe Déchiffré describe a relationship between the light entering the cathedral through the western central lancet window on the feast days of Mary (the Dormition on August 13, 1194, or the Assumption on August 15th of that year) during the construction the church that determined the placement of the labyrinth and thus the geometry of the entire cathedral.
 See pages 63-65.

 “Le 22 août (qui correspond au 15 août, jour de l’Assomption, du calendrier julien utilisé au Moyen Age), un rayon de soleil relie la Vierge de la verrière occidentale au centre du labyrinthe.
 Or la verrière fut placée quarante ans avant le labyrinthe actuel.
 On notera aussi que la hauteur du centre de la rose est sensiblement égale à la distance qui sépare le labyrinthe du massif occidental.
 La rose, elle, fut mise en place vingt ans après le labyrinthe.”
 Page 64.

 While walking the labyrinth, many images of Mary are visible including:

 The apsidal image of Mary as a throne for Jesus who is sitting on her lap blessing on the top of the East-central window (above the choir).